aditiintechk/milk-meter/README.md

 ### Must Have - Features

--   [ ] Show daily rate for milk in Bangalore.
+-   [x] Show daily rate for milk in Bangalore.
--   [ ] Create a pagination to display three different calendars for three different floor/three families.
+-   [x] Create three different calendars for three floors/three families.
 -   [ ] Set daily limit for each floor (it's different for every family).
 -   [ ] Enable the option to pick anamoly dates, that is, days when milk is not bought/bought less than daily limit.
 -   [ ] Calculate the amount for each floor.